 Mobile internet has benefits like high speeds, relatively consistent connections, and reasonably good coverage.
 However, it’s usually very expensive and has strict data caps.

-Is the network reliable and available in your area?
 You’ll want a consistent, highly available and reliable rural internet network.
 Check online ratings and reviews to see how each provider in your area stacks up.

 Cheaper isn’t always better, especially if it means sacrificing consistent service.
 Consider the performance of each rural internet provider near you, and pick the one that gives you the best balance of speed, reliability and price.